 At TrustPulse, we pride ourselves on only allowing authentic social proof to be displayed on your website.
 As a result, even our customer’s customers trust us.

-Again, even if you decide to go with another software, it’s in your best interest to avoid any companies that use fake social proof.
+Again, even if you decide to use another software, it’s in your best interest to avoid companies that use fake social proof.

 And that’s it!

-You now have 7 incredibly effective tips to increase conversion rates for your product recommendations.
-Plus, you’ve got 5 ways to make your product suggestions instantly trustworthy.
+You now have six incredibly effective product recommendation strategies to increase conversion rates for your eCommerce website.
+Plus, you’ve got five ways to make your product recommendations instantly trustworthy.

-We’re confident that if you follow these tips and tricks, you’ll see your revenue increase in no time.
+We’re confident that if you follow these tips and tricks, your revenue will increase in no time.